core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    pervasive monitoring {{RFC7258}}.
 CoAP group communication solutions that are built on top of IP multicast need to pay particular heed to these dangers.
 This is because IP multicast is easier to intercept compared to IP unicast.
 Also, CoAP traffic is typically used for the Internet of Things.
-This means that CoAP multicast may be used for the control and monitoring of critical infrastructure (e.g., lights, alarms, HVAC, electrical grid, etc.) that may be prime targets for attack.
+This means that CoAP multicast group communication may be used for the control and monitoring of critical infrastructure (e.g., lights, alarms, HVAC, electrical grid, etc.) that may be prime targets for attack.